bjmfactory/bbox/README.md

 # Brevity Box

-The *most* useless social network.
+The social network with the least features.